When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 - Pregnancy: Pregnant people often notice heart palpitations, possibly because of the increased heart rate and blood volume during pregnancy.

-How Heart Palpitations Are Diagnosed
+How Are Heart Palpitations Diagnosed?

 A doctor may be able to diagnose the cause of a person’s heart palpitations by conducting a thorough physical examination, reviewing their medical history, and ordering diagnostic tests.